 You can further improve you subject line by including one or more piece of personalised data you hold on prospects to grab their attention.
 Personalisation is a powerful weapon in your armoury if used appropriately.

-- Level of urgency.
-The more pressing or urgent something appears to be the more likely we are to respond to it.
+- The more pressing or urgent something appears to be the more likely we are to respond to it.
 Periodic use of limited offers and flash sales can help create some urgency and encourage more prospects to open your emails.

-- Presentation matters.
-It is important that your emails use a professional and well-designed template as this can help create a positive perception of your organisation and encourage recipients to open your email.
+- It is important that your emails use a professional and well-designed template as this can help create a positive perception of your organisation and encourage recipients to open your email.

 The main concern here is that recipients may mistake your email for spam.
 To try and prevent this happening it is important to consider how your email appears in the prospect’s inbox.
 The main factors that influence whether your email will be mistaken for spam are: